Cicadas

 Life history and habits

 All cicadas have three life stages: egg, nymph, and adult.
 The mating calls of cicadas can only be heard during the day and are produced with a structure called a tymbal on the abdomen, or by rustling of the wings.
 Often, cicadas are more easily heard than seen as males produce a loud buzzing, shrill, rustling, or clicking noise to attract females.
 After mating, females use an ovipositor to cut an egg-laying site in small twigs and branches.
-Newly emerged nymphs tunnel into the soil in search of small roots to feed on.
+During this time a single female can produce between 200-600 eggs, depending on the species.
+Newly emerged nymphs tunnel into the soil in search of small roots to feed on and tend to remain on a single host unless the plant dies, at which point the cicada nymph continues burrowing until a new host is found.
 Cicadas overwinter underground as nymphs.
 Mature nymphs emerge from the ground and crawl upward on tree trunks, posts, fences, and the sides of buildings where they molt into adults, leaving behind exuviae (shed skins).
 The newly emerged adults remain inactive for several hours while blood is pumped to the wings and the exoskeleton hardens.
 Cicadas typically live four to six weeks after emerging from the soil, depending on the weather.

-Cicadas are some of the most long-lived insects, and most of their development occurs underground.
+Cicadas are some of the most long-lived insects, and most of their development occurs underground as nymphs.
 In Colorado, most species require three to five years to fully develop.
-Although not found in Colorado, the periodical 17-year and 13-year cicadas are very long lived.
-They occur east of the Mississippi river and emerge in large numbers every 17 or 13 years.
+Although not found in Colorado, the periodical 17-year and 13-year cicadas get their name based on the length of time required for the nymphs to complete their development.
+These cicadas occur east of the Mississippi river and the adults emerge in large numbers every 17 or 13 years.

 Injury